andresclua/attachflow/README.md

-# Dynamic Resource Loader Documentation
+# Attach Flow - Dynamic Resource Loader

 This documentation provides details on how to dynamically load JavaScript files and CSS stylesheets into a webpage using the `loadScript` and `loadStyle` utility functions.
 These functions support appending to the `head`, `body`, or any specified DOM element, and they allow for the addition of custom attributes to the `<script>` and `<link>` elements.